Statue of John Harvard

 John Harvard is therefore considered not the founder, but rather a founder, of the school, though the timeliness and generosity of his contribution have made him the most honored of these.

-Tourists often rub the toe of John Harvard's left shoe for luck.
+Tourists often rub the toe of John Harvard's left shoe for luck in the mistaken belief that doing so is a Harvard student tradition.

 Composition

 The New York Times described the statue at its unveiling:

 John Harvard's gift to the school was £780 and—perhaps more importantly—his 400-volume scholar's library: